 Conclusion

-Being sure that you are visible for Google is one thing.
+Being sure that you are visible to Google is one thing.
 Yet, another is making sure that your content is one that people are looking for.
 And even if they do, what you are creating, should be shareable, and valuable enough for people to really share it.

 Giving value is key to everything you do.
 Everything.
 Strive to make everything that you ‘touch’ better than before.
 Doing so will guarantee your success.